Surf Forecasts:

 Best Forecast Surf Conditions for Padang Padang this week:

-The surf forecast for Padang Padang over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Saturday (Jul 04) at 2PM.
-The primary swell is predicted to be 2.1m and 16s period.
+The surf forecast for Padang Padang over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Saturday (Jul 11) at 5PM.
+The primary swell is predicted to be 1.4m and 14s period with a secondary swell of 0.9m and 14s.
+Another secondary swell of 1.2m and 7s is also forecast.
 The wind is predicted to be offshore as the swell arrives.

 | Wave Type | Time (WITA) & Date | Wave Height & Period |